Use the downtime caused by the COVID-19 pandemic as an opportunity to review and improve your company's culture

 For many of us, this world looks different.
-Home buyers are more cautious, fewer people are working from the office, and reports like “home cancelations” are trending.
+Homebuyers are more cautious, fewer people are working from the office, and reports like “home cancelations” are trending.
 But even with the uncertainty of running a business during a pandemic, there is no better time to get your company right than right now.

 A farmer manages dirt into soil so that seeds produce a crop.
-If a wise farmer took a look at your homebuilding business he would tell you that you manage dirt too.
-You’d probably reply, “yeah our land guy does an awesome job.”
-Puzzled, he would look back at you and say, “I’m talking about your employees dummy.”
+If a wise farmer took a look at your home building business, he would tell you that you manage dirt too.
+You’d probably reply, “Yeah our land guy does an awesome job.”
+Puzzled, he would look back at you and say, “I’m talking about your employees, dummy.”
 He’d tell you that there are only four conditions of dirt: tight, rocky, thorny, and great.
 Then he would go on to tell you what each type needs to produce a crop: tight soil needs encouragement, rocky soil needs education and/or assistance, thorny soil needs reminding, and great soil needs rest.

 Start by asking a simple question: “Would it be possible to spend 30 minutes each week with each of my direct reports?”
-If the answer is “No” then your organization is too heavy in a given area.
-But that’s okay, just care for the soil you can.
+If the answer is No, then your organization is too heavy in a given area.
+But that’s OK, just care for the soil you can.